brandoncalia/Ranked-Pref-Sim/README.md

 * A relatively close race between 2-3 favorites with other candidates lagging behind more
 * Potentially high frequency of Condorcet existence
    * Every election we ran had a Condorcet winner
+   * We can't directly program this, but the parameters we use should in turn create results like this

 We observe a range of about 15-40% of all ballots containing only a single candidate, and only about 5-10% containing all candidates.
 On average, voters tend to rank about 68% of the total available alternatives.
-These numbers should be reflected in our simulation.
+These numbers should be reflected in the simulation.

 ## :dart: The Spatial Model of Elections